-The experiment comprised a one-item delayed recall (a.k.a. "delayed estimation") task and a multiple serial retrocuing (MSR) task (Figure 1).
-The purpose of the delayed recall task was twofold: to serve as a localizer that was independent of the MSR task and to train feature dimension-specific IEMs for testing on the MSR data.
-The primary rationale for this approach is that reconstructions by an IEM that is trained on an independent data set can be used for quantitative comparisons between experimental conditions of interest (e.g., the effect of priority status on estimates of the strength of the delay period representation of motion in the MSR task).
-Operationally, because we were interested in the effects of prioritization on mnemonic representations, we trained IEMs trained on the final repetition time (TR) of the delay period from the one-item delayed recall task for testing on data from the MSR task.
-Our reasoning was that such "one-item delay" models would constitute relatively robust and "pure" models of the representation of stimulus motion and stimulus color in WM: robust because multivariate estimates of stimulus information are stronger
+The experiment comprised a 1-item delayed-recall (a.k.a. "delayed-estimation") task and a multiple serial retrocuing task (MSR; Figure 1).
+The purpose of the delayed-recall task was twofold: to serve as a localizer that was independent of the MSR task; and to train feature dimension-specific IEMs for testing on the MSR data.
+The primary rationale for this approach is that reconstructions by an IEM that is trained on an independent data set can be used for quantitative comparisons between experimental conditions of interest (e.g., the effect of priority status on estimates of the strength of the delay-period representation of motion in the MSR task).
+Operationally, because we were interested in the effects of prioritization on mnemonic representations, we trained IEMs trained on the final TR of the delay period from the 1-item delayed-recall task for testing on data from the MSR task.
+Our reasoning was that such "1-item delay" models would constitute relatively robust and "pure" models of the representation of stimulus motion and of stimulus color in working memory: robust because multivariate estimates of stimulus information are stronger when just one item is being held in working memory (e.g., Emrich et al., 2013; Sprague, Ester & Serences, 2014), "pure" because additional processes, such as context binding (Gosseries, Yu, et al., 2018) and attention shifting (e.g., Thigpen, Petro, Oschwald, Oberauer & Keil, 2019) were less likely to be engaged.
+We made this choice with the knowledge that a limitation of this approach would be that that all the results that it would generate could only be interpreted in terms of the codes engaged by the 1-item delayed-recall task.
+That is, if one or more neural codes are engaged uniquely by the MSR task, our approach would not be sensitive to this.
+Nonetheless, our experience from previous studies (e.g., LaRocque et al., 2017; Cai, Sheldon, Yu & Postle, 2019), gave us confidence that this approach would be effective at testing our principal hypotheses of interest.